dsotirakis/embedded-systems-programming/prex-install.md

 <code> qemu-system-i386 -localtime -fda ./prex-0.8.0.i386-pc.img </code>

-That opens the QEMU Console and runs the project.
+That opens the QEMU Console and runs the project...